-Wiegman keeps winning and goalkeepers shine – what we learned from Euro 2022
+Wiegman keeps winning and goalkeepers shine – What we learned from Euro 2022

 The tournament’s lowest-ranked sides Northern Ireland and Portugal both provided a platform to build from.

-After a captivating three-and-a-half weeks of action, Euro 2022 has reached its conclusion with England and Germany facing off in the final at Wembley.
+After a captivating three-and-a-half weeks of action, England were crowned Euro 2022 champions after a 2-1 extra-time win over Germany in the Wembley final.

 Here, the PA news agency looks at five things we learned from the tournament.